rathanbpoojary/Applozic-Chat-SDK-Documentation/README.md

 Step 7: Sample code to define **onInit** function  (optional) :

-You can write javascript function to return USER_IMAGE_URL on basis of USERID
+You can write javascript function to execute your logic after plugin initialization

 Example: